secretstartups/handbook/customer-success/solutions-architects/index.html.md

 #### SA/TAM engagement overlap

-The SA owns all pre-sales technical relationships and activities.
-The SA quarterbacks technical conversations prior to the sale.
-TAM involvement prior to the sale models the expectations for customer relationships after the sale.
-TAM involvement should supplement, not displace, SA pre-sales ownership of the account.
+Generally, the SA owns all pre-sales technical relationships and activities while a TAM owns growth after an initial sale.
+However, the SA will still be involved with the customer after an initial sale in several circumstances.
+Likewise, a TAM will become involved prior to a sale for context and collaboration.

 TAM engagement prior to the sale should occur in the following situations:

-* During POV kickoff or when appropriate in deep conversations on technology if no POV will occur
+* At the POV completion & presentation meeting when the results are reviewed and next steps agreed upon
 * When a shared Slack channel is created for the customer
 * A shared customer issue tracking project has been created that will affect the account long-term
 * As requested by the SA if the TAM has a specific subject matter expertise relevant to the conversation

 The TAM owns the account post-sale.
-SA's are to remain involved in the following situations:
+SA's remain involved in the following situations:

 * Development of expansion plans with the SAL and TAM
-* A new POV or product evaluation begins for a single team or an enterprise-wide upgrade - anything affecting IACV may require SA involvement
+* A new POV or product evaluation begins for a single team or an enterprise-wide upgrade
-* Any product license expansions that require overviews, education and competitive insights prior to close
+* Any product license expansion that require overviews, education and competitive insights prior to close
-* Any professional services are being discussed and an SOW may required drafting
+* Any Professional Services that are being discussed and may require an SOW
 * If a TAM is over-committed or unable to support a customer request, the SA may be requested to assist
 * Support of GitLab days or other on-site evangelism of GitLab at customer sites